Nutrisystem is a weight-loss meal delivery service that promises a steady loss of one to two pounds per week.

 These all come frozen, by the way, so you won’t need to prepare anything for any of them.
 With no cooking or planning involved, Nutrisystem makes reaching for low-calorie foods easier than ever – especially as it doesn’t feel like you’re trading in tasty treats for boring salads.

 Here’s a quick summary of Nutrisystem’s pricing and the dietary needs it best accommodates:

 Weight loss, balanced, pescatarian, diabetic-friendly, wheat-free, vegetarian

 Free on monthly plans

-Nutrisystem works via an auto-delivery system, with a delivery appearing at your doorstep every four weeks.
+Nutrisystem works via an auto-delivery system, with a delivery arriving at your doorstep every four weeks.

 This is pretty unusual.
 Diet-to-Go and Veestro have similar automated subscriptions, but this is one of the few times I've seen the monthly drop-off as the only option.
-I suppose for the program to be successful, you have to make it as easy as possible not to stray from it.
+I suppose for the program to be successful, it has to be made as easy as possible so that people stick to it.

-Oh, that’s right, Canadians can order from Nutrisystem as well!
-So if you ever plan on vacationing for a few months there, you’ll be able to continue your usual diet.
+Oh, that’s right – Canadians can order from Nutrisystem as well!
+So if you ever plan on vacationing for a few months there, you’ll be able to continue with your usual diet.

 Nutrisystem offers support across three main channels: phone, email, and live chat.

 All of these channels operate from Monday to Friday 8 am-8 pm EST and Saturday to Sunday 9 am-5:30 pm EST. There’s a variety of support available, including weight-loss counselors, nutrition support, program consultants, and straight-up customer service.